captbaritone/webamp/README.md

 ## Deploying

 [Netlify](https://www.netlify.com/) watches GitHub for new versions of master.
-When a new ve

-[Travis](https://travis-ci.org/) runs the build and then pushes the contents of `./built` to the `gh-pages` branch of this repository.
-GitHub Pages then serve that directory as <https://webamp.org>.
-CloudFlare sits in front of GitHub pages to provide the SSL certificate.
+When a new version is seen, it is automatically built using `npm run build` and pushed to the server.
+Additionally, Netlify will run a build on every pull request and include a link under the heading "Deploy preview ready!".
+This enables easy high level testing of pull requests.

-In short, deploying should be as simple as pushing a commit to master which builds, lints and passes all tests.
+In short, deploying should be as simple as pushing a commit to master.

+Additionally, if you want to fork the project, deploying should be as simple as setting up a free Netlify account.

 ### Advanced Usage